-In this vlog episode of Portable Hacks & Tips – we are doing a deep dive into thinking through ratios…How many kids to expect for your launch, how much space will you need for the kids and the number of workers/volunteers you will need to keep everything safe and functioning well.
+A deep dive into kids ministry ratios…How many kids to expect for your launch, how much space will you need for the kids and the number of workers/volunteers you will need to keep everything safe and functioning well.

 So let’s start at the beginning.
 How many kids should you expect to have in your kids ministry?

 As a general rule of thumb, we tell churches to expect 2% of their anticipated congregation per birth year of your church to be kids.
 What that means is …if you are expecting 100 people, you should expect 2 kids to be in the 0-12 months age range, 2 kids in the 1 year -2 year age range, and so forth.
 This rule may vary depending on the type of community you are launching in but for the most part, this is what churches are reporting.
 So once you calculate 2% of your expected congregation, you can then figure out the best way to group the ages and how many classrooms you need.

 Two things to highlight while thinking through this is your pastor’s age and the community you live in.
 We have found that 80% of your church age is within the life stage of your pastor or younger.
 Meaning, if you as the pastor are 30 years old, 80% of the people attending your church will be in the same or close to the same life season as you.
 In this example, you will likely have a much larger nursery and elementary than middle or high school.
 So consider how old the children of the pastor are and that can help you gauge what ages you will likely have.
 As another example, think about any older mega church.
 The average age of the church has continued to go up as the lead pastor has also gone up in age (20 years ago the average of the church congregation was 20 years younger than it is now, and so on).
 This really only impacts your church’s needs if you are a much younger pastor or if you are a pastor with kids out of college.